kbingman/radiant-clipped-extension/README.md

 ### Structural settings

-* `paperclip.url` sets the url scheme for attached files.
+* `clipped.url` sets the url scheme for attached files.
 Paperclip interpolations are applied.
 You probably don't want to change this.
-* `paperclip.path` sets the path scheme for attached files.
+* `clipped.path` sets the path scheme for attached files.
 Paperclip interpolations are applied.
 You might conceivably want to change this.
-* `paperclip.additional_thumbnails` is a string of comma-separated style definitions that is passed to paperclip for any asset type that has a post-processor (that is, currently, images, pdfs and video clips).
+* `clipped.additional_thumbnails` is a string of comma-separated style definitions that is passed to paperclip for any asset type that has a post-processor (that is, currently, images, pdfs and video clips).
 The definitions are in the format name=geometry and when assembled the string will look something like `preview=640x640>,square=#260x260`.
 Thumbnail and icon styles are already defined and don't need to be configured this way.
-* `paperclip.storage` can be 'filesystem' (the default) or 'fog' for cloud storage (such as s3).
+* `clipped.storage` can be 'filesystem' (the default) or 's3' for amazon's cloud service.
-* `paperclip.skip_filetype_validation` is true by default and allows uploads of any mime type.
+* `clipped.skip_filetype_validation` is true by default and allows uploads of any mime type.

-### Cloud Storage

-Set `paperclip.storage` to 'fog' and add the following line to your `Gemfile`

-`gem fog`

-You also have to provide the following settings:

-* `paperclip.fog.provider` # set to one of "AWS", "Google" or "Rackspace"

-If set to AWS, provide the following:

-* `paperclip.s3.bucket`
-* `paperclip.s3.key`
-* `paperclip.s3.secret`
-* `paperclip.s3.region`

-If set to "Google", provide the following:

-* `paperclip.fog.directory`
-* `paperclip.google_storage.access_key_id`
-* `paperclip.google_storage.secret_access_key`

-If set to "Rackspace", provide the following:
+If the storage option is set to 's3' then these settings are also required:

-* `paperclip.fog.directory`
+* `clipped.s3.bucket`
-* `paperclip.rackspace.username`
+* `clipped.s3.key`
-* `paperclip.rackspace.api_key`
+* `clipped.s3.secret`

 And optionally:

-* `paperclip.fog.host`
-* `paperclip.fog.public?`
+* `clipped.s3.host_alias`

 ### Configurable settings

 If you want to disable a whole category of post-processing, set one of these options to false:

-* `assets.create_image_thumbnails?`
+* `clipped.create_image_thumbnails?`
-* `assets.create_video_thumbnails?`
+* `clipped.create_video_thumbnails?`
-* `assets.create_pdf_thumbnails?`
+* `clipped.create_pdf_thumbnails?`

-If we can't find ffmpeg on initialization, video thumbnailing will be disabled automatically by setting `assets.create_video_thumbnails?` to false.
+If we can't find ffmpeg on initialization, video thumbnailing will be disabled automatically by setting `clipped.create_video_thumbnails?` to false.

 To set a threshold for the size of uploads permitted: